PlumpMath/sicp-66/README.md

 Going through the Structure and Interpretation of Programming Languages.

-Writing a Python implementation of Sheme that I can use.
+Writing a Python implementation of Sheme that I can use for this purpose.